 The first half of the book is full of personal anecdotes, information about the Schwabish dialect and how it differs from regular German, and even some insight into why Swabians are reputed to be so "tight" with their money.
 The second half is about the history of the area and some of the people that made it great.
 You can read about Schwabish philosophers and writers, as well as leaders.

 I will admit that I didn't just breeze through this book, mainly because I don't tend to read real books as much as I used to.
-I prefer to read things on my iPad, so I can turn the light off for my husband.
+I prefer to read things on my iPad as I'm going to bed, so I can turn the light off and read in the dark while my husband sleeps.
 This isn't a long book, though, and once I found some time during the afternoon, I was finally able to finish it.